cwarwicker/moodle-block_quick_user/README.md

 Quick User Search (block_quick_user)
 -----------------------------------
-A simple block which lets you search for users in your Moodle system, with quick links to view their profile, login as them and send them a message.
+This block allows you to search quickly for users, without having to go through the Moodle user interface.

+* As site admin / user with block/block_quick_user:searchall capability - Search all users in the site (if the block is on the site home or "my dashboard")
+* As a user with block/block_quick_user:search capability - Search all users on the course

 Requirements